gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ##  DTLS Connection Handling

-   Each DTLS connection MUST be established and terminated within the same SCTP association.
+   The DTLS connection MUST be established at the beginning of the SCTP association and be terminated when the SCTP association is terminated, (i.e. there's only one DTLS connection within one association).
    A DTLS connection MUST NOT span multiple SCTP associations.

 ##  Payload Protocol Identifier Usage